 A legal resident or resident is a person who has maintained his or her residence in this state for the preceding year, has purchased a home which is occupied by him or her as his or her residence, or has established a domicile in this state pursuant to Florida State Statute, 222.17.

 However, a resident for tuition purposes is a person who qualifies as provided in state statute, F.S.
 1009.21, for the in-state tuition rate; a nonresident for tuition purposes is a person who does not qualify for the in-state tuition rate.
 It is possible to be both a legal resident of the state and a nonresident for tuition purposes concurrently.

-The initial residency classification is determined by the Office of Admissions upon your application to the university.
+Your initial residency classification is determined by the Office of Admissions when you apply to the university.
 Failure to provide all relevant information and required documentation in the residency section of the admission application could result in a non-Florida or out-of-state resident classification for tuition purposes.
-In addition, failure to provide any additionally requested documentation or information may also result in a non-Florida classification.

 Florida residency for tuition purposes is based solely on an independent claimant.
 If a student is dependent as per federal tax law, then the parent or legal guardian becomes the claimant, and residency for tuition purposes is based on that parent or legal guardian.
 If a student is independent as per federal tax law, the student is the claimant and residency for tuition purposes is based on the student.
 In most cases, copies of federal income tax returns are required to substantiate dependent or independent status.
 Further criteria for determining dependency can be found in section 3.0 of the Residency Guidelines.